 This $\mathbb{Z}_2$-symmetric model can be realized in various photonic platforms.
 In particular, we consider the case a circuit-QED implementation, where a resonator at frequency $\omega_r$ is coupled with a superconducting quantum interference device (SQUID) element~\cite{Krantz_2013, Yamamoto_Kerr}.
 If the resonator is pumped at a frequency $\omega_p\simeq 2\omega_r$, then Eq.~\eqref{KerrRes} describes effectively the system, by interpreting $\omega=\omega_r-\omega_p/2$ as the pump-resonator detuning, $\epsilon$ as the effective pump-power, and $\chi$ as the SQUID-induced nonlinearity.
-We consider the system embedded in a Markovian thermal bath at zero temperature, described by the Lindblad dissipation superoperator $\mathcal{L}_D[\cdot] = \hbar\Gamma[2\hat a\cdot \hat a^\dag -\{\hat a^\dag\hat a ,\cdot\}]$, where $\Gamma\geq0$ is the system-bath coupling.
+We consider the system embedded in a Markovian thermal bath at zero temperature, described by the Lindblad dissipation superoperator $\mathcal{L}_D[\cdot] = \hbar\Gamma[2\hat a\cdot \hat a^\dag -\{\hat a^\dag\hat a ,\cdot\}]$, where $\Gamma\geq0$ is loss rate induced by the system-bath coupling.
 Such a dissipator leaves the model $\mathbb{Z}_2$ invariant~\footnote{See the Supplemental Material.}.
 With no loss of generality, we take $\epsilon$ positive.
 For $\chi=0$, the model is Gaussian and its phenomenology can be easily explained.
 In the absence of noise, for $\Gamma=0$, the model has a ground state only for $\epsilon<|\omega|$.
 This is a squeezed vacuum state with squeezing approaching infinity in the $\epsilon/|\omega|\rightarrow 1$ limit.
 When the bath is turned on, for $\Gamma>0$, the diverging point is shifted.
 In this case, the steady-state is a squeezed thermal-state and exists only for $\epsilon<\sqrt{\omega^2+\Gamma^2}\equiv \epsilon_c$, with purity approaching zero when $\epsilon/\epsilon_c\rightarrow 1$.
 The effect of the nonlinearity $\chi>0$ is to regularize the model for all parameter values, thus erasing the divergences.
-In the scaling limit $\chi \rightarrow 0$ a second-order dissipative phase transition (DPT) emerges, associated with the spontaneous breaking the $\mathbb{Z}_2$-symmetry of the model~\cite{Bartolo2016Exact,Note1}.
+In the scaling limit $\chi \rightarrow 0$ a second-order dissipative phase transition (DPT) emerges, associated with the spontaneous breaking of the $\mathbb{Z}_2$-symmetry of the model~\cite{Bartolo2016Exact,Note1}.
 The steady-state is still Gaussian for $\epsilon<\epsilon_c$.
 Beyond the critical point, for $\epsilon>\epsilon_c$, the steady-state is double-degenerate, and it is given by a statistical mixture of two equiprobable displaced squeezed thermal-states~\cite{Minganti2018}, see Fig.~\ref{Wigner_fig}.
 Since $\chi$ can be made small in a circuit QED implementation, we can exploit the presence of this DPT for both quantum parameter estimation and discrimination.
-On the one hand, we can use the large susceptibility of the steady state in proximity of the critical point, in order to get a good estimation of $\omega$.
+On the one hand, we can use the large susceptibility of the steady state in the proximity of the critical point, in order to get a good estimation of $\omega$.
 In turn, as the resonator frequency has a steep dependence on the external magnetic field threading the SQUID loop, the DPT can be applied in the design of a critical magnetometer.
-On the other hand, the presence of the DPT allows one to discriminate between two discrete values of $\omega$ in a single-shot measurement.
-In fact, since distinct phases corresponds to qualititatively different quantum states, one should expect a higher discrimination power for two values of $\omega$ corresponding to the normal and symmetry-broken phases.
-As a natural application we consider high-fidelity superconducting qubit readout.
+On the other hand, the presence of the DPT allows one to faithfully discriminate between two discrete values of $\omega$, each corresponding to a different phase, in a single-shot measurement.